Bartkk0/VRCSDKonLinux/README.md

 ### Unity package method
 Import the corresponding unitypackage.
 If you are using the world SDK change steamapps path in SDK settings.
-IF you are using the avatar SDK change the client path in SDK settings to the one in Editor folder.
+If you are using the avatar SDK change the client path in SDK settings to the one in Editor folder.

 ### Manual installation
 1. Import SDK.